mohsinalimat/BasicTutorialView/README.md

 # BasicTutorialView
-this is a simple template to create views for tutorials
+This is a template to create an initial tutorial for your application.
+It allows you to create very quickly and without difficulty.

 Template: